DSSAT/supermaas-dssat-examples/README.md

 docker run --rm  -it -v ${PWD}/data:/data -v ${PWD}/outputs:/outputs supermaas-dssat-eth-baseline --all /userdata/eth_maize_baseline.json
 ```

+## Outputs

 All outputs are generated in the `outputs/` directory.
 Each image has a different output directory underneath `outputs/` in this example.
 The csv file at the `outputs/<image>/` directory is a trimmed and aggregated file of all the CSV files underneath each directory.

+## Future Thoughts

+* In order to simplify the execution of the model, the JSON files could technically be named the same in each directory.
+* There needs to be a dynamic way to give the desired `cores` and `threads`.
+* This assumes that the Expert Modeler is setting up the baseline conditions prior to indicating which procedures (subsidy, forecasting, etc.) should be shimmed into the JSON file.
+* Currently, these are all just JSON files with minor differences between them.
+There _should_ be a way to take the differences and abstract them into the procedures.